 Collaborate with influencers

-Find artists and influencers in your field and offer them collaborations.
+The integral part of using Instagram for business is collaboration with artists and influencers in your field.
 This might not be free, be willing to give something in return, probably money.
 However, the exposure you get from picking the right artist/influencer is way more powerful and has a more lasting effect than ads in the long run.

 Stick to best practices of doing business on Instagram